John Bittrolff might be the Long Island serial killer.

 Serial killers are usually proud of their “work”.
-So much in fact that they will initiate conversations about them.
+So much in fact that they will sometimes initiate conversations about them.

 A couple of months ago, we came across a Facebook conversation with one of John’s former neighbors.
 In one of the comments, the neighbor claimed that John told him about one of the Manorville murders on the first day that they met.

 In November of 2000, three men discovered the torso of Valerie Mack beside an access road in Manorville.
 The trail in question is popular among hunters.

 Three years later, a woman was walking her dog along another access road 0.5 miles away when she came across the torso of Jessica Taylor.

 It was lying out in the open.
 Her killer had seemingly made no effort to conceal her remains.

 Both Valerie and Jessica were found in the same area, within 5 miles of John Bittrolff’s home on Silas Manor Road.